-While continuing to finalizing the proposed joint venture structure and agreement, and in consideration for Disruptive Pharma having met certain initial milestones, the Company has agreed to issue to Disruptive Pharma, 3,000,000 common share purchase warrants, each warrant is exercisable into one common share of the Company at a price of \$0.50 per share for a period of 2 years.
+While continuing to finalize the proposed joint venture structure and agreement, and in consideration for Disruptive Pharma having met certain initial milestones, the Company has agreed to issue to Disruptive Pharma, 3,000,000 common share purchase warrants, each warrant is exercisable into one common share of the Company at a price of \$0.50 per share for a period of 2 years.
 750,000 of these warrants have vested immediately based on Disruptive Pharma having fulfilled certain milestones, the balance vest upon future milestones being met.
-The milestones related to the recent authorization by Anvisa, Brazil's National Health Regulatory Agency, for the Company's iMicrodose packs, to be legally imported to Brazil via the 'named patient import process' for prescribed medical patient use.
+The milestones related to the recent authorization by Brazil's National Health Regulatory Agency for the Company's iMicrodose packs, to be legally imported to Brazil via the 'named patient import process' for prescribed medical patient use.

-10. Mera Life Acquisition
+11. Mera Life Acquisition

-In December 2020, Red Light Holland entered into a non-binding term sheet (the "Mera Life Term Sheet") with Mera Life Sciences LLC ("Mera Life"), a company focused on developing a modern medicinal industry in St. Vincent and the Grenadines, to acquire a 100% interest in Mera Life, subject to the parties entering into a formal definitive agreement in respect of the proposed acquisition (the "Mera Life Definitive Agreement").
-The consideration for the acquisition is expected to be set forth in the Mera Life Definitive Agreement.
-However, the Mera Life Term Sheet contemplates such consideration to be comprised of \$2,450,000 in Common Shares, with such shares to be subject to vesting over a one-year period.
+In August 2021, Red Light Holland acquired a 100% interest in Mera Life Sciences LLC ("Mera Life"), a company focused on developing a modern medicinal industry in St. Vincent and the Grenadines.
+The consideration for the acquisition was comprised of up to 7,000,000 common shares or RLH, priced at \$0.35, for an ascribed price of \$2,450,000, with shares vesting over a one-year period.
 The Company anticipates cash spending of \$1,500,000 for lab equipment and general facilities.

-In the event a definitive agreement is entered into and the transaction is completed, costs of the setting up the research facility would include (i) leasehold improvement (ii) various laboratory equipment and supplies (iii) licensing costs for Artificial Intelligence technology.
-The acquisition of Mera and its licenses would allow Red Light Holland to perform high quality psychedelic product research and development with, and cultivate, extract and process Psilocybin and other plant-based substances.
-While productive and weekly talks progress, significant events that must occur to move forward with this objective are satisfactory completion of due diligence, negotiation of a definitive agreement, satisfaction of customary closing conditions.
-The timeline for this objective is calendar H2 2021, which is based on the following material assumptions: (i) the Company's preliminary estimates in respect of the costs and timelines for setting up the research facility being materially accurate, (ii) the contractors, employees, and/or personnel necessary to undertake and complete all required leasehold improvements continue to be readily available and willing to enter into favourable contractual arrangements with the Company in respect thereof, (vi) the Company's plan to set up and operate the research facility being materially accurate and feasible in light of the regulatory environment within St. Vincent and the Grenadines (which the Company expects to assess in its due diligence phase).
+The costs of the setting up the research facility would include (i) leasehold improvement (ii) various laboratory equipment and supplies (iii) licensing costs for Artificial Intelligence technology.
+The acquisition of Mera and its licenses will allow Red Light Holland to perform high quality psychedelic product research and development with, and cultivate, extract and process Psilocybin and other plant-based substances.
+The timeline for this objective is calendar H2 2021 /calendar H1 2022, which is based on the following material assumptions: (i) the Company's preliminary estimates in respect of the costs and timelines for setting up the research facility being materially accurate, (ii) the contractors, employees, and/or personnel necessary to undertake and complete all required leasehold improvements continue to be readily available and willing to enter into favourable contractual arrangements with the Company in respect thereof, (vi) the Company's plan to set up and operate the research facility being materially accurate and feasible in light of the regulatory environment within St. Vincent and the Grenadines (which the Company expects to assess in its due diligence phase).
 See "Summary Description of the Business - Mera Life Acquisition".